RomainRobe/sevensence-create3-simpleactions/README.md

 ## Navigation Logic

 ### 1. **Undocking and Waypoint Navigation**
-   The robot starts by undocking and navigates through waypoints defined in an S-shape pattern, based on the `target_pose.yaml` configuration file.
+   The robot starts by undocking and navigates through waypoints defined in an S-shape pattern, in order to reach the target defined in the `target_pose.yaml` configuration file.

 ### 2. **360-degree Docking Station Scan**
    After reaching the final waypoint, the robot rotates to perform a 360-degree scan for the docking station.
 If detected, it proceeds to dock.